Audition (1999 film): Final sequence response

 Writers for Variety, The Hollywood Reporter and Sight & Sound all emphasized the film's final scene.
 Scheck (The Hollywood Reporter) wrote that "Miike lulls the audience into a state of complacency with a studied, slow-moving, lightly comic first half before delivering a gruesome final section that makes Stephen King's Misery look wholesome"; the ending was "all the more shocking for the clinical way in which it is presented".
 Eisner (Variety) stated that it is only at the ending of the film that Audition "breaks out of creepfest ghetto".
 In his essay on themes in Audition, Robin Wood stated that most of Miike's films are disturbing for "what they have to tell us about the state of contemporary civilization; they are not in the least disturbing in themselves, operating on some fantasy level of annihilation, with 'comic-book' violence".
 In comparison, he stated that Audition is "authentically disturbing, and infinitely more horrifying: the first time I watched it – on DVD, at home, after warnings I had received – I was repeatedly tempted, through the last half hour, to turn it off".
 Wood compared the film to Pier Paolo Pasolini's Salò, or the 120 Days of Sodom, stating that the film was "almost as unwatchable as the news reels – of Auschwitz, of the innocent victims of Hiroshima and Nagasaki and Vietnam, victims of Nazi or American dehumanization".

 Of the film's success with Western audiences, Miike states that he was not surprised, but that he had "no idea what goes on in the minds of people in the West and I don't pretend to know what their tastes are.
 And I don't want to start thinking about that.
 It's nice that they liked my movie, but I'm not going to start deliberately worrying about why or what I can do to make it happen again".
 Actress Eihi Shiina stated that, in Japan, only a certain type of film fan would watch Audition.
 By comparison, she said, the film was seen by many more people overseas, which she attributed to "good timing".

 Aftermath and influence

 "I'm just curious how it'd look like if someone tried to remake my work.
-But I really believe that it's hard to remake of any of my work."
+But I really believe that it's hard to remake of [sic] any of my work."